Rasim Kiçina

-Rasim Kiçina (25 August 1972 – 30 May 1999) was a commander of the Kosovo Liberation Army and early member of the General Staff of the KLA, who was killed by in an ambush near Arllat during the Kosovo War.
+Rasim Kiçina (25 August 1972 – 30 May 1999) was a commander of the Kosovo Liberation Army and early member of the General Staff of the KLA, who was killed in an ambush near Arllat during the Kosovo War.

 Early life

 Rasim Kiçina was born on August 25, 1972, in Banjica, Drenica, into a modest but respected family known for their resistance against foreign rule.
 His grandfather had taken up arms against governing authorities, a tradition of defiance that influenced Rasim's upbringing.

 Rasim completed his primary education in Baicë, where he was known for his academic abilities and athletic physique.
 In 1987, he enrolled in the "Skenderbeu" high school in Drenica, where he stood out not only in academics but also in sports, particularly football.
 He was sociable and well-liked by other students.

 However, an important event occurred in 1992 when Rasim, still in high school, confronted two armed Serbian police officers who were harassing Albanian passengers on a train.
 Rasim disarmed and struck the officers to unconsciousness in front of the harassed passengers.
 This act marked the beginning of his active resistance against Serbian authorities.